Course #91041 - $15 • 1 Hour/Credit

 |D)||sharing with a friend or relative with chronic pain.|

+There are no universal recommendations for the proper disposal of unused opioids, and patients are rarely advised of what to do with unused or expired medications.
+According to the Office of National Drug Control Policy, most medications that are no longer necessary or have expired should be removed from their containers, mixed with undesirable substances (e.g., cat litter, used coffee grounds), and put into an impermeable, nondescript container (e.g., disposable container with a lid or a sealed bag) before throwing in the trash .
 The FDA recommends that most opioid medications, including oxycodone/acetaminophen (Percocet), oxycodone (OxyContin tablets), and transdermal fentanyl (Duragesic Transdermal System), be flushed down the toilet instead of thrown in the trash .
 Disposal by flushing down the toilet provides immediate and definitive elimination of safety hazards from intentional use or accidental exposure involving opioid products.
 All transdermal patch opioid products should be flushed down the toilet after folding in half by adhesive side against adhesive side .
+Patients should be advised to flush prescription drugs down the toilet only if the label or accompanying patient information specifically instructs doing so.
 Flushing unused medications has been the subject of controversy, with some state governments and boards recommending against the practice due to pollution concerns and effects on waterways and wildlife .

 |B)||resolution of the pain syndrome.|